 The ideal age to transition to a big bed is at the age of 3.
 The youngest I suggest making the change is 2 1/2 years.

 The reason for this is that most toddlers younger than three aren’t quite ready to handle the responsibility of a big bed.
 Toddlers that are transitioned over too soon most often begin to have more night wakings and can’t resist the urge to explore the house, come find mom or dad, or play in their room.
 We certainly don’t want them exploring the house at 2 am alone!

 Another common reason for transitioning too early is because a new baby is on the way.
 This really isn’t a great reason to transition.
 I know most of you will say “But we don’t want to buy a new crib!”
 You can always sell the crib once your done with it or save it to pass down to your child!
 You have to weigh the options of buying a new crib vs. having your toddler end up in your bed every night while you’re taking care of a newborn!
 I think during those early weeks of taking care of a newborn it’s best for mom and dad to maximize their sleep. and lets face it, adding on another little one to tend to in the middle of the night won’t help.

 Tip 2: A ‘big’ bed will NOT solve sleep issues

 Even when you move your child at an appropriate age beware of the ‘honeymoon phase’!
 What’s that?
 The excitement of a new bed and the responsibility that comes along with having their own bed is such an exciting thing for your child.
-However, after about a month the novelty wares off and they may start exploring!
-Which leads me to my last tip…
+However, after about a month the novelty wears off and they may start exploring!
+Which leads me to my last tip.

 Tip 3: Address behavior issues as soon as they arise